ewhd/student-resources/ops401d4_challenge06_questions.md

 - Look at the rest of the functions (besides `main()`) -- how much code is repeated?
 Do you see anything that could be reduced or combined?
 - How many of the functions do you think you could re-use?
 Would you need to change them?
 How would you change them?
 - How many functions print feedback for the user?
 How many of them can be called silently to operate in the background?
 - Are there any uses of code here that you've never seen before?
-For example, the use of dictionaries, the function arguments in line 34, the booleans in line 111, "try...except" on lines 158 and 164, or `if __name__ == "__main__":` in line 271.
+For example, the use of dictionaries, the function arguments in line 34, `kwargs` on line 76, the booleans in line 108, "try...except" on lines 155 and 161, or `if __name__ == "__main__":` on line 276.
 What do these do?
 Why might these be useful or necessary?
 - On lines 28 and 29, the two program modes are listed out of order, but when the script is executed the menu displays in numerical order.
 How does this occur?
 - Why use a dictionary to store the program modes?
 What all benefits might this bring?
 What are the downsides?
 - Assume you have written a new function/feature.
 Besides the function itself, how many places in the code will you need to make changes in order to itegrate it into the menu system?